 Colorado Motor Vehicle Record

-If you are involved in a car accident, the other driver's insurance company may request a copy of your MVR.
-The insurance company will use the information on your MVR to help determine who is at fault for the accident and how much they should pay for damages.
+The insurance provider for the other driver may ask for a copy of your MVR if you are in a car accident.
+The insurance company will use your MVR's information to help decide who was to blame for the accident and how much compensation should be paid for damages.

-If you are applying for a job that requires you to drive, the employer may request a copy of your MVR.
-The employer will use the information on your MVR to determine if you are a safe driver and whether or not you are qualified for the job.
+The employer may ask for a copy of your MVR if you are applying for a job that requires you to drive.
+The employer will use the information on your MVR to assess your driving safety and suitability for the position.

-If you are applying for auto insurance, the insurance company will request a copy of your MVR.
-The insurance company will use the information on your MVR to determine your insurance rate.
+The insurance provider will ask for a copy of your MVR if you request auto insurance.
+The insurance provider will use the information on your MVR to calculate your insurance rate.

 Colorado Driving Record Request